 Dinner at The Culinary Institute of America

 All you need to dine at world’s premier culinary college is reservations.
 Your dinner at American Bounty, Bocuse, or Ristorante Caterina de’ Medici, could be created by the next Charlie Palmer or Roy Yamaguchi.
-Founded in 1946, the CIA has trained culinary icons including Grant Achatz, Anthony Bourdain, and Cat Cora. www.ciachef.edu/newyork
+Founded in 1946, the CIA has trained culinary icons including Roy Choi, Grant Achatz, the late Anthony Bourdain, and Cat Cora. www.ciachef.edu/newyork

 Staatsburgh State Historic Site (S)